-\end{theorem} \begin{proof}[\bf Proof:] Note that $\mathcal{C}=\Gal(K_l/\mathbb{Q})-\{e\}$ is stable under conjugation, where $e$ is the identity element in the Galois group, and $\mathcal{C}$ corresponds to the set of non-split primes by Lemma~\ref{cheb}, therefore the Chebotarev density theorem implies our theorem. \end{proof} \begin{remark} As Professor Andrew Granville has pointed out to the author, Theorem~\ref{ch} can also be proven by Dirichlet's theorem on primes in arithmetic progressions. \end{remark} We have all ingredients to prove theorem~\ref{main}. \begin{proof}[\bf Proof of Theorem\ref{main}:] Let $K:=E_{f_p}=\mathbb{Q}(\alpha)$ be the field obtained by adjoining a root of $f_p(x)$ to $\mathbb{Q}$.
-Since $f_p(x)$ is an Eisenstein polynomial at $p$, we have that
+\end{theorem} \begin{proof}[Proof:] Note that $\mathcal{C}=\Gal(K_l/\mathbb{Q})-\{e\}$ is stable under conjugation, where $e$ is the identity element in the Galois group, and $\mathcal{C}$ corresponds to the set of non-split primes by Lemma~\ref{cheb}.
+Then the Chebotarev density theorem implies our theorem. \end{proof} \begin{remark} Let $K/\mathbb{Q}$ be a cyclic extension of prime degree $l\geq 5$.
+Gras~\cite{Gr} in her beautiful paper, using a result of Leopoldt, showed that $K$ is non-monogenic unless $2l+1=p$ is a prime and $K=\mathbb{Q}(\zeta_p+\zeta_p^{-1})$. \end{remark}